ska-sa/udpreplay/README.md

 udpreplay --mbps 100 capture.pcap
 ```

 Run `udpreplay -h` to see a list of other options.
+A particularly useful
+option on Linux is `--mode sendmmsg`, which can increase performance.

+## Infiniband Verbs API

+If your NIC supports the Infiniband Verbs API, you may be able to get higher
+performance by using it.
+It will be automatically detected at configure time.

+There are some caveats.
+It can only be used with multicast destination
+addresses, and you must specify the interface to use by passing
+`--bind <ip-address>`.

 ## License